 Dividend payments in the second quarter

-Valero Energy (VLO), Marathon Petroleum (MPC), Phillips 66 (PSX), and HollyFrontier (HFC) have paid dividends consistently in the past few years.
-Before we look at their dividend yields, we’ll discuss their dividend payments in the second quarter.
+Chevron (CVX), ExxonMobil (XOM), Royal Dutch Shell (RDS.A), and BP (BP) have paid dividends consistently in the past several years.
+Before we examine their dividend yields, let’s review their dividend payments in the second quarter.

-Refining stocks’ dividend yields have risen since the second quarter of 2018.
-Valero Energy’s dividend yield has increased the most compared to Marathon Petroleum, Phillips 66, and HollyFrontier.
+Integrated energy stocks’ dividend yields have risen in the past year.
+ExxonMobil’s yield has grown the most compared to peers Chevron, Shell, and BP.